Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/09-Infrastructure-Protection/README.md

 ## 📂 5.
 Files Included

-I. Windows-Firewall.md: Detailed steps and configurations for implementing Windows Firewall rules via GPO.
+`I. Windows-Firewall.md`: Detailed steps and configurations for implementing Windows Firewall rules via GPO.

-II.
-Network-Security.md: Instructions for setting up network security protocols and configurations.
+`II.
+Network-Security.md`: Instructions for setting up network security protocols and configurations.

-III.
-Disable-Services.md: Guidelines for identifying and disabling unnecessary services to harden the domain environment.
+`III.
+Disable-Services.md`: Guidelines for identifying and disabling unnecessary services to harden the domain environment.

-README.md: This documentation file summarizing the configurations and their purposes.
+`README.md`: This documentation file summarizing the configurations and their purposes.

 ---